The Civil Resolution Tribunal and strata disputes

 Strata corporation, strata owners, residents and strata council members may use the Civil Resolution Tribunal (CRT) to resolve many strata disputes and for small claims up to $5,000.

-The Civil Resolution Tribunal (CRT) is Canada’s first online tribunal for resolving strata and small claims disputes.
-On July 13, 2016, the CRT began accepting strata property disputes.
-As of June 1, 2017, the CRT is accepting small claims disputes up to $5,000.
+The Civil Resolution Tribunal (CRT) is Canada’s first online tribunal for resolving strata and other types of disputes including small claims disputes up to $5,000.

 The CRT offers new ways to resolve your disputes and legal issues in a timely and cost-effective manner.
 The CRT: